rimeto/tform/README.md

 ## Design Philosophy

 * *Easy-to-read-and-write rules.* Rules should be concise and comprehensible, providing an overview of the transformation at glance
-* *Extensible.* Third-party code can customize the transformation behaviour easily and flexibly.
+* *Extensible.* Third-party code can customize the transformation behavior easily and flexibly.
 * *Exception handling.* Tform handles errors gracefully, collecting errors to report later.
 * *Serializable.* Rules are simple enough to be serialized and thrown into a database.
-Tform provides deserialization functionality.
+Tform provides de-serialization functionality.
 * *Type-checking.* Tform allows your rules to be type-checked at compile time.
 * *Statelessness.* State should be minimized, and where needed, made explicit.